Traffic Delays Cause Extreme Hardship for Iowa City Commuters

-First Avenue serves as a main north-south arterial roadway in Iowa City, Iowa.
-Each day, approximately 13,000 vehicles utilize the corridor, with future volume expected to increase.
-Due to a mix of development in the area, including South East Junior High School, the corridor is also home to a notable amount of pedestrian and bicycle traffic.
+First Avenue in Iowa City, Iowa serves as a main north-south arterial roadway.
+Every day, approximately 13,000 vehicles utilize the corridor with future traffic volumes expected to increase dramatically.
+Due to the mixed-use development in the area, including South East Junior High School, the corridor also carries a notable amount of pedestrian and bicycle traffic.

 Bisecting 1st Avenue just south of the Junior High School is a pair of railroad lines owned by the Iowa Interstate Railroad (IAIS).
-An average of three trains per day pass through the area and blocking First Avenue every day, there were major traffic delays and safety concerns for vehicles and pedestrians.
-Traffic studies reported an average wait time of 10 to 20 minutes for idle vehicles while the crossing was blocked.
-Commuters that chose to explore alternative routes were detoured at least four miles to the nearest grade-separation crossing at Summit Street.
+An average of three trains per day pass through the area and block 1st Avenue.
+This resulted in major traffic delays and safety concerns for vehicles and pedestrians.
+Traffic studies reported an average vehicle wait time of 10 to 20 minutes while the crossing was blocked by slow-moving trains.
+Commuters that chose to explore alternative routes were detoured four miles west to the nearest grade-separated crossing at Summit Street.

-The rest of the project called for a new railroad bridge, street paving, retaining wall, storm sewer, water main, and other related work was included as part of the project.
-The existing four-lane arterial roadway was reconstructed as a three-lane section with a bike lane in each direction.
-The massive retaining walls required along the corridor were constructed to include aesthetic elements, such as a decorative form liner, stain, and aluminum railing.
+The rest of the project called for a new railroad bridge, street paving, retaining wall, storm sewer, and water main.
+The existing four-lane roadway was reconstructed as a three-lane section with a bike lane in each direction.
+The massive retaining walls required along the corridor were constructed to include aesthetic elements, such as a decorative form liner, stain, and aluminum railings.

-Total project construction cost is approximately $10 million.
-Project funding includes $2.4 million from the Surface Transportation Program (STP), $500,000 from the Traffic Safety Improvement Program (TSIP), and $550,000 from the IAIS, with the remaining dollars covered in general obligation bonds.
+The total project construction cost was approximately $10 million.
+Project funds included $2.4 million from the Surface Transportation Program (STP), $500,000 from the Traffic Safety Improvement Program (TSIP), and $550,000 from the IAIS.
+The remaining dollars were covered by general obligation bonds.

-During the Iowa Chapter of the American Public Works Association’s (APWA) Annual Fall Conference Awards Banquet, Snyder & Associates proudly joined staff members from Peterson Contractors, Inc. and the City of Iowa City to accept the Project of the Year award in the Transportation category, greater than $2.5 million.
+During the Iowa Chapter of the American Public Works Association’s (APWA) Annual Fall Conference Awards Banquet in 2017, Snyder & Associates proudly joined staff members from Peterson Contractors, Inc. and the City of Iowa City to accept the Project of the Year Award in the Transportation category, greater than $2.5 million.
 The project also received the American Council of Engineering Companies (ACEC) of Iowa Honor Award in the Transportation Category during the 2018 Engineering Excellence Awards Program on May 9, 2018.